 Keep up-to-date with the progress and see how you can be part of these new college initiatives and programs.

-Newly admitted CASL students, both FTIACs and Transfers, will choose from a suite of options, including both 100- and 300-level courses.
+Newly admitted CASL students, both FTIACs and Transfer students, will choose from a suite of options, including both 100- and 300-level courses.
 All FNDS courses will fulfill at least one Dearborn Discovery Core (DDC) category.
 FNDS courses will support a cohort experience and faculty-student connections through small sizes (24 cap) and transparent teaching practices.

 While each course will center on content related to the instructor’s field, they will also supply practical academic skills and knowledge of campus supports and other High Impact Practices available later in students’ college careers.